Skip to content

 Three inputs determine your heating load per room:

-• Insulation quality: older Denver homes (pre-1980) with single-pane windows and minimal insulation need 40 BTU per square foot.
-New construction with spray foam and triple-pane windows needs only 20 BTU per square foot.
+• Insulation quality: pre-1980 homes with single-pane windows need 40 BTU/sq ft.
+New construction with spray foam and triple-pane needs only 20 BTU/sq ft.

 • Climate zone: Denver metro (design temp 5°F) is the baseline.
 Mountain communities need 25% more capacity.
 Eastern plains are slightly milder.